ena-ema-technologies/msdr-16.02.2025/readme.md

 2. Wishlist & Shopping Cart Management

-- Allow users to add/remove products from their shopping cart and wishlist .
+- Allow customer to add/remove products from their shopping cart and wishlist .
 - Use local storage to temporarily store the shopping cart and wishlist data.
 - Once the user logs in, sync the local storage data with the database to persist the shopping cart and wishlist.